Stoddartsville Historic District: Architectural features

+It was added to the National Register of Historic Places in 1998.

 History

-Stoddartsville was founded by John Stoddart in 1815, who partnered with Josiah White (of the Lehigh Valley Coal Co.) to improve navigation on the Lehigh River.
+Stoddartsville was founded by John Stoddart in 1815, who partnered with Josiah White (of the Lehigh Coal and Navigation Co.) to improve navigation on the Lehigh River.
 Stoddart imagined a canal town with mills, shops, taverns and homes.
 The dams only allowed for a one-way canal, which was not ideal because arriving barges would need to be broken up and sold.
 As the mining industry in Luzerne County grew, two-way canals became an option, and Stoddart had hoped to extend a two-way canal by 12 miles from White Haven to Stoddartsville, but plans were abandoned when the estimated cost for such expansion to the Lehigh Coal and Navigation Company was deemed too great.
 Over the years, the town became a vacation community filled with cottages.

 Stoddartsville saw its share of misfortune, from floods in 1862 and fires in the 1950s.
 With the growth of resorts in the Pocono Mountains, visitors to Stoddartsville waned and it became a private, residential area.